DianVK/excel_data_entry_form/README.md

  - The validation is by regular expressions.
  - The storing into the file is with crypted password, salary in USD.
  - The crypting is made with bcrypt and it is encoding the password into a utf-8 byte code.
+ - The program checks if the Excel file exists,if not creates it.